Last Updated: December 5, 2025

 What I did was import a bunch of Linkedin URLs of people I was interested in contacting, then click “Enrich Profile” to activate the AI enrichment.

 Persana then generated columns like “highlights” (career achievements), “intro lines” (AI-generated conversation starters), “”how To use their personality for sales” (tactical selling tips), “Icebreakers” and more.
-This is really useful in crafting the right outreach message to these prospects, and something I didn’t see in Freckle or Airscale.
+This is convenient for crafting the right outreach message to these prospects, and something I didn’t see in Freckle or Airscale.

 Innovation Score: Medium

-Persana releases new features in a regular cadence – not as fast as Exa, but definitely not slow either.
+Persana releases new features on a regular cadence – not as fast as Exa, but definitely not slow either.
 Major launches in the past year included: Quantum Agent, AI SDR agents (Perry, Nia, Alex), Waterfall Enrichment, Vibe GTM, SalesGPT 2.0, ABM Tracking, GPT-5 integration.

 Limitations